maldoinc/wireup/docs/pages/factory_functions.md

     * Factories can only depend on objects known by the container!

 !!! warning
-    Modules which perform service registration need to be imported, otherwise `@container.register` calls may not be triggered.
+    Modules which perform service registration need to be imported, otherwise `@service`/`@container.register` calls may not be triggered.
 This can be an issue when the service does not reside in the same file as the factory.